321vno/dh-final-project/README.md

-# jekyll-project-template
+# dh-final-project

-Write a tagline here!
+This is the website for my final project.

-By Your Name, Boston College
+By Victoria Oliviero, Boston College

 ## About